montaan/montaan/TASKS.md

     [] Migrate from git-like model to Wikipedia-like model [] BERT for question-answering about code
     [] AI code review (train best practices)
+    [] Absorb 1M commits per day
+        [] Absorb 30k commits per day
+        [] Absorb 1000 commits per day
+        - no-conflict repo structure
+        - no human verification (would need 10k reviewers @ 100 reviews per day)
+        - automatic task allocation from issues (reduce time to commit)
+        - independent work units (think: pixel shaders)
+        - very fast CI tests (12 runs per second)
+            - highly parallel tests on commit level
+            - batch commits so that master CI operates at 12 commits / second (e.g. CI takes 10 seconds => merge batch of 120 commits => 12 commits / second CI throughput)
+        - tests to maintain quality metrics
+        - fast reverts
+        - rewards for commits
+        - losses for lack of commits
+        - handover strategy when someone dies (with million authors, avg.
+1 every 4 days)

+    When writing functions, try to keep their domains as tight as possible.
+If the domain is tight enough, we can run an exhaustive test on the function and verify its operation and performance.
+For large domains, we do a partial domain exhaustive test and a random sampling of the rest of the domain.
+These tests are run as part of the in-editor lint runs, so you'll get immediate feedback on the any inputs that throw exceptions, and the performance of your function.

+    If your code matches one of the earlier encountered shapes, we suggest auto-completion or optimized variants.
+This often saves a ton of time and converts O(n^2) nested loops into O(n lg n).

+    ```tsx
+    const results = [];
+    myArray.forEach(elem => {
+        if (!results.includes(elem)) {
+            results.push(elem);
+        }
+    });

+    // Becomes

+    const results = [];
+    {
+        const _tmp = new Set();
+        for (let i = 0; i < myArray.length; i++) _tmp.set(myArray[i]);
+        for (let i of _tmp.keys()) results.push(i);
+    }
+    ```

 # Future alignment